Carbohydrate Foods and Health

 “Fat and inflammation that is destroying the body’s ability of utilize sugar safely”?
 That description is a long way from the public’s general understanding of someone’s problem with “blood sugar,” excess weight, or type-2 diabetes.

-• To paraphrase Dr. Davis, radical swings in blood-sugar and chronically triglycerides—fat in the blood—buggers up the body’s ability to manage blood-sugar, meaning insulin resistance.
+To paraphrase Dr. Davis, radical swings in blood-sugar and chronically elevated triglycerides—fat in the blood—buggers up the body’s ability to manage blood-sugar, meaning insulin resistance.

 The human liver weighs around four pounds.
 It processes one-quarter of your glucose, ALL of your fructose and alcohol intake.
 The major dietary contributors to the U.S. liver fat epidemic are: sugar, refined carbs, and alcohol.
-The chronic stress is another environmental contributor leading to high-calorie-reward (addictive) eating and hacked hormones.
+Chronic stress and sleep disruption/insufficiency are other environmental contributor leading to high-calorie-reward (addictive) eating and hacked hormones.

-Research funded by the National Institutes of Health show that key markers of metabolic health improve after just ten days—once the metabolically sick person dumps the added sugar, pop, and fruit juice.
+Research funded by the National Institutes of Health show that key markers of metabolic health improve after just ten days—once the metabolically ill person dumps the added sugar, pop, and fruit juice.